Walls and asymptotics for Bridgeland stability conditions on 3-folds: Introduction

-The whole process becomes much more complicated for three-folds.
-We can still use the 2-dimensional construction, but it does not produce full stability conditions and it is unable to detect sufficient features of the Gieseker moduli spaces, since the latter does not coincide, in general, with the asymptotic moduli space.
+The whole process becomes much more complicated for threefolds.
+We can still use the $2$-dimensional construction, but it does not produce full stability conditions, and it is unable to detect sufficient features of the Gieseker moduli spaces since the latter does not coincide, in general, with the asymptotic moduli space.

-The first step to improve this was made possible by a number of results guaranteeing the existence of Bridgeland stability conditions on the derived category of sheaves on different types of three-folds, based on the pioneering work of Bayer, Macrì and Toda \cite{BMT}.
+The first step to improve this was made possible by a number of results guaranteeing the existence of Bridgeland stability conditions on the derived category of sheaves on different types of threefolds, based on the pioneering work of Bayer, Macr\`i and Toda \cite{BMT}.
 Their idea is to start with the surface case and tilt again.
 This provides a full stability condition, and the family of moduli spaces is considerably more refined than the one provided by the first tilt.
-Even though there is no general result which shows that their construction works for all smooth three-folds, it is known to work for a wide variety of relevant examples: $\p3$ \cite{M-p3}, smooth quadric three-folds \cite{S-q3}, abelian three-folds \cite{BMS,MP}, Fano three-folds with Picard rank one \cite{Li}, more general Fano threefolds \cite{BMSZ,Piy} and smooth quintic three-folds \cite{Li2}.
-More precisely, the geometric stability conditions constructed by Bayer, Macrì and Toda via the generalized Bogomolov--Gieseker inequality proposed in \cite{BMT} depends on three real parameters $(\alpha,\beta,s)\in\R^+\times\R\times\R^+$.
-For each of these we have an abelian category $\cohab$ and a slope function $\labs$ which allows us to test the stability of objects of $\cohab$.
-There are, however, known counterexamples (see \cite{S17} and \cite{MSD}) where the generalized Bogomolov inequality fails.
+Even though there is no general result which shows that their construction works for all smooth threefolds, it is known to work for a wide variety of relevant examples: $\p3$ \cite{M-p3}, smooth quadric threefolds, \textit{cf.} \cite{S-q3}, abelian threefolds, \textit{cf.} \cite{BMS,MP}, Fano threefolds with Picard rank $1$, \textit{cf.} \cite{Li}, more general Fano threefolds, \textit{cf.} \cite{BMSZ,Piy}, and smooth quintic threefolds, \textit{cf.} \cite{Li2}.
+More precisely, the geometric stability conditions constructed by Bayer, Macr\`i and Toda via the generalized Bogomolov--Gieseker inequality proposed in \cite{BMT} depend on three real parameters $(\alpha,\beta,s)\in\R^+\times\R\times\R^+$.
+For each of these, we have an abelian category $\cohab$ and a slope function $\labs$ which allows us to test the stability of objects of $\cohab$.
+There are, however, known counterexamples (see \cite{S17} and \cite{MSD}) where the generalized Bogomolov--Gieseker inequality fails.

-The goal of this paper is to advance on the other two stages of the process outlined above, namely the understanding of the structure of walls, and of asymptotic stability.
-We only consider the case where $X$ is a smooth projective three-fold of Picard rank $1$ over an algebraically closed field of characteristic zero.
+The goal of this paper is to advance on the other two stages of the process outlined above, namely the understanding of the structure of walls and that of asymptotic stability.
+We only consider the case where $X$ is a smooth projective threefold of Picard rank $1$ over an algebraically closed field of characteristic $0$.
 This means that we can view our Chern classes (and their twists) as purely numerical vectors of the form $v=(v_0,v_1,v_2,v_3)$.